-Competition in this division is open to professional, amateur and junior craftsmen.
-Entry forms must state clearly the professional, amateur or junior status of the exhibitor.
+Competition in this division is open to professional and amateur craftsmen.
+Entry Forms must state clearly the professional or amateur status of the exhibitor.
 Persons who make furniture or furnishings for monetary reward or who teach woodwork or woodcraft are considered professional for the purposes of this division.
-Entries from professionals, amateurs, juniors and special students will be judged separately.
+Entries from professionals and amateurs will be judged separately.